0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 };
 ```

-If you cannot use Docker (e.g. on Mac), you'll need to have the `cairo-lang` Python package installed locally and `python3` command runable.
+If you cannot use Docker (e.g. on Mac), you'll need to have the `cairo-lang` Python package installed locally and `python3` command runnable.
 Use one of the following:

 ```typescript
 module.exports = {